justynakantyka/Order-summary-card/README.md

 # Order summary card solution - Frontend Mentor Challenge

+Solution for the Order Summary Card challenge from Frontend Mentor.
+The challenge involved creating a responsive order summary card component based on the provided design.
 Live Site URL: https://justynakantyka.github.io/order-summary-card/ \
 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).